tprasadtp/protonvpn-docker/README.md

 ## PROTONVPN_SERVER

-- If set to `RANDOM`, a random server will be chosen which is compatible with your plan.
+- If set to `RANDOM`, a random server compatible with your plan will be chosen.
 - If set to `P2P` will choose fastest `P2P` server.
 Please note that this requires setting correct plan in `PROTONVPN_TIER`.
 - If none of the above are true, container will attempt to connect to this server and fail if it is not possible.
 Please note that `Secure Core` servers are only available with pro plan and above.
 - If set to ProtonVPN supported country code, will choose the fastest server from this country. (case insensitive).
 For example to connect to fastest server from Netherlands, set `PROTONVPN_SERVER` to `NL`.
 This option is only available on versions 5.0.0 and above. on 4.x releases, set `PROTONVPN_COUNTRY`

 ## Run Container

-- If using 5.x and above,

   ```bash
   # Pull Image